fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 1. Now copy your username and token either from the example python code from the main site, or go to [https://ui.dl.amunanalytics.eu/getkey/](https://ui.dl.amunanalytics.eu/getkey/) to retrieve your token.
 Fill it in where it says "INSERT_YOUR_USERNAME_HERE" and "INSERT_YOUR_TOKEN_HERE"
 1. Click the "Run all" button at the top and see the code running.
 Click "Run anyway" if the warning popup comes up.
 First time it also installs the required packages, this can take a minute
 1. You can now inspect the code and play with it and see the outputs!

+If you are stuck feel free to contact me at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu)!

 Alternatively you can run the notebook in your local notebook environment.
 In that case simply download it from github and run in your environment.
 If you have jupyterlab installed or running a local notebook you can also authenticate through an Oauth weblink.
 Sadly google colab does not support this.
 To use this create a cell at the top and paste in below code: